SAP-archive/btp-extend-workflow-cai-msteams/README.md

 ## Description

-The Objective of the advanced scope is similar to basic scope and the idea is to extend productivity beyond SAP ecosystem by using Microsoft Teams and Outlook as engagement channels.
-In advanced scope instead of using the custom Java application and SAP Workflow Management we are demonstrating how to connect SAP SuccessFactors System for requesting the leave by using Cloud Integration as an integration layer.
+The Objective of the advanced scope is similar to basic scope and the idea is to extend productivity beyond SAP ecosystem by using Microsoft Teams and Microsoft Outlook as engagement channels.
+In advanced scope instead of using the custom Java application and SAP Workflow Management we are demonstrating how to connect SAP SuccessFactors system for requesting the time off by using SAP Cloud Integration as an integration layer.

 This mission requires you to have access to a SuccessFactors system.
 This includes administrative privileges to define settings like OAuth clients or to assign test users the relevant privileges to access OData APIs.
-This mission was created based on a SuccessFactors Salesdemo environment instance.
+This mission was created based on an SAP SuccessFactors Salesdemo environment instance.
 A productive landscape might differ in configuration options.

 1. [Cloud Integration ](./Part1-CloudIntegration/README.md)
-   - Import Cloud Integration Flow
+   - Import the required Cloud Integration flows
-   - Configure Cloud Integration Flows
+   - Configure the Cloud Integration flow

 2. [API Management](./Part2-APIManagement/README.md)
-   - Create the API Endpoint
+   - Create the required API Management endpoint
    - Enable Actionable Messages (Adaptive Cards)
-   - Configure the Cloud Integration Flow
+   - Configure the Cloud Integration flow

 3. [SuccessFactors](./Part3-SuccessFactors/README.md)
-   - Configure SuccessFactors - CI integration
+   - Configure the SAP SuccessFactors - SAP CI integration
-   - Dummy User requirements (matching mail address)
+   - Apply dummy user requirements (matching mail address)
-   - OAuth Client configuration
+   - Create the required OAuth client configurations

 4. [Conversational AI](./Part4-ConversationalAI/README.md)
    - Create an account for SAP Conversational AI and get started